greenboxal/doggohub/doc/development/frontend.md

 External fonts, CSS, and JavaScript should never be used with the exception of Google Analytics and Piwik - and only when the instance has enabled it.
-Assets should always be hosted and served locally from the GitLab instance.
+Assets should always be hosted and served locally from the DoggoHub instance.
 Embedded resources via `iframes` should never be used except in certain circumstances such as with ReCaptcha, which cannot be used without an `iframe`.